siberianfox/g2wiki/Homing-g2.md

 ## Switches
 ### Switch Inputs
 A g2 firmware build has an arbitrary number of digital input pins that may be used for homing.
 On the v9 there are 9 digital inputs.
 Arduino Due based g2 builds may be configured to have many more.

-We recommend using normally closed switch configuration - that is the input is pulled low for normal operation, and oly goes high when the switch is hit.

 The inputs are 3.3v logic inputs and **must not have 5v applied to them or you will burn out the inputs**.
 Optical inputs can also be used providing the swing between 0 and 3.3 volts.